mashfy13/Patch-Web-Scraper/README.md

 based on your OS (Windows, Mac, Linux), with the exception of Step #3 to install python and the Tkinter package:
 - http://www.greenteapress.com/thinkpython/swampy/install.html

 After intsalling python and the Tkinter package you must install the BeautifulSoup library which allows web scraping functionalities.
 Follow the instructions in the following link to acquire this library.
 - https://www.pythonforbeginners.com/beautifulsoup/beautifulsoup-4-python

 Once you have all of these things installed on your device, go on terminal, navigate to the folder containing the patch_scraper.py file, and then type in 'python patch_scraper.py' to run the program.
 A small desktop application should appear where you can begin scraping.
 **NOTE: if you are using python version 3, you may have to use the command:

   'python3 patch_scraper.py' INSTEAD

+***UPDATE***: If you are running a version of python that is newer than Python 3.4,
+		calling the program using the command above will return an error as BeautifulSoup is not recognized by later Python versions.
+Instead run the following command:

+   'python3.4 patch_scraper.py'

+   *If you are running Python version 2 on your machine, you do not need to
+    worry about this.
 ===========================================================================

 The creator of Simple Patch Scraper can be reached at: